 How does psoriasis affect the palms and soles?

-- Typical scaly, red patches similar to psoriasis elsewhere
+- Well-circumscribed, red, scaly, plaques similar to psoriasis elsewhere

-- Generalised thickening and scaling of the palms and soles (keratoderma)
+- Patchy or generalised thickening and scaling of the entire surface of palms and/or soles without redness (an acquired keratoderma)

 Palms and soles affected by psoriasis tend to be partially or completely red, dry and thickened, often with deep painful cracks (fissures).
-It can be quite hard to differentiate from hand dermatitis and other forms of keratoderma, but signs of psoriasis elsewhere may help make a diagnosis.
+The skin changes tend to have a sharp border, and are often symmetrical, ie similar distribution on both palms and/or both soles.
+At times, palmar psoriasis can be quite hard to differentiate from hand dermatitis and other forms of acquired keratoderma.
+Plantar psoriasis may sometimes be similar in appearance to tinea pedis.
+There may be signs of psoriasis elsewhere.

-Palmoplantar psoriasis tends to be a chronic recurrent condition.
+Palmoplantar psoriasis tends to be a chronic condition, ie, it is very persistent.

 Mild psoriasis of the palms and soles may be treated with topical treatments:

 - Emollients: thick, greasy barrier creams applied thinly and frequently to moisturise the dry, scaly skin and help prevent painful cracking.